 We know we're always talking about scoring 510+ to be competitive.
 Today we want to acknowledge that for your situation, for your target med-school, a 510+ may not be necessary and that's completely OK.

 At the core of it all, we're always pushing for your MCAT "success".
 MCAT success isn't determined by a score, it's determined by if you get a score that makes you competitive for your first choice med-school.
 That's all.

-For one, the fact that she had the courage to switch careers and follow her passion into medicine.
+For one, the fact that she had the courage to switch her career from business/finance and follow her passion into medicine.
 A decision like that comes with extra pressure to do well.

 Another major factor is that as an older student nearing your mid-30's, you see the value of 'time' a lot more differently than someone who is in their early 20's.

 We've interviewed several non-traditional applicant's who struggled with the MCAT because of these extra challenges that the average premed doesn't face, yet in the end, they still managed to achieve incredible MCAT scores.

 For example, there was Valentina, a non-trad applicant who increased her MCAT score by 19 points and achieved a 514, even though she was 24 weeks pregnant when she took the MCAT!

 Then there was Jennifer, another non-trad who only saw her score increase by 1 point after 4.5 months of studying!
 Then in the last 30 days before the MCAT, she skyrocketed her score by 10 points!